Skip to content Skip to main menu

 Responsible Business

-Our Responsible Business Plan helps us define how we put our commitments into practice both nationally and regionally, and how we will continue to make improvements
+Our Responsible Business Plan defines how we put our commitments into practice both nationally and regionally, and how we will continue to make improvements

-In order to achieve this, we need to align our business objectives with the needs and expectations of our people, our customers, our supply chain partners and our wider stakeholders, and doing business responsibly has never been more important.
+In order to achieve this, we have aligned our business objectives with the needs and expectations of our people, our customers, our supply chain partners and our wider stakeholders, and doing business responsibly has never been more important.

-As a part of the Morgan Sindall Group, we already work towards five Total Commitments, each one focuses on a key area of how we run our business and underpins how we think, act and operate.
+As a part of the Morgan Sindall Group, we work towards five Total Commitments, each one focused on a key area of how we run our business, underpinning how we think, act and operate.

 Our Responsible Business Plan